Vulcan19rl/GameHubGameAdder/README.md

 # GameHubGameAdder
+## Description
-This program automatically generates entries for your games in gamehub
+This program automatically generates entries for your games in gamehub2.
+Currently supports steam games and general exes.
+Downloads a game background, icon and sets the exe.